fr0gs/hugo-esteban-blog/site/content/posts/ember-nginx-docker-deployment-with-multi-stage-builds.md

 ```

-The second part is achieved by using the multi-stage build in the process, building the ember app and copying the resulting *dist* output folder inside **nginx**'s serving directory.
+The second part is achieved by using the multi-stagse build in the process, building the ember app and copying the resulting *dist* output folder inside **nginx**'s serving directory.

 ```